malishav/OSCOAP/draft-selander-ace-object-security.md

 Assumptions:

-* The hash function, denoted HKDF, is the HMAC based key derivation function defined in {{RFC5869}} with specified hash function, the length of the output is denoted hash_len
+* The hash function, denoted HKDF, is the HMAC based key derivation function defined in {{RFC5869}} with specified hash function
-* The shared secret keying material, denoted traffic_secret_0, is uniformly pseudo-random of length at least hash_len
+* The shared secret keying material, denoted traffic_secret_0, is uniformly pseudo-random of length at least equal to the output of the specified hash function

 The security context parameters SHALL be derived using the HKDF-Expand primitive {{RFC5869}}: